ash0x0/dotfiles/README.md

 dotfiles config status.showUntrackedFiles no
 ```

-Above is sourced from the [Bitbucket dotfiles tutorial](https://www.atlassian.com/git/tutorials/dotfiles)
+The above is sourced from the [Bitbucket dotfiles tutorial](https://www.atlassian.com/git/tutorials/dotfiles)